sawyerwatts/Checklists/app.md

     - How to build the code?
     - How to test the code?
     - How to deploy the code?
+    - Consider the bus factor!
+        - Requirements, specs, diagrams, etc
+        - Are there C4 diagrams (or any other diagrams)?
         - Where to find the extended docs?
+Are they here?
 - If possible, determine an estimated load and acceptable latency.
 Ensure the system is performant enough to achieve that throughput.
     - Ideally, criteria for load and stress testing can be identified as well.